zscaler/terraform-provider-zpa/docs/resources/zpa_policy_forwarding_rule.md

 * `name` - (Required) This is the name of the forwarding policy rule.
 * `policy_set_id` - (Required) Use [zpa_policy_type](https://registry.terraform.io/providers/zscaler/zpa/latest/docs/data-sources/zpa_policy_type) data source to retrieve the necessary policy Set ID ``policy_set_id``
+    ~> **NOTE** As of v3.2.0 the ``policy_set_id`` attribute is now optional, and will be automatically determined based on the policy type being configured.
+The attribute is being kept for backwards compatibility, but can be safely removed from existing configurations.

 ## Attributes Reference

 * `action` - (Optional) This is for providing the rule action.